-Get a motor, the bag of medium-sized nuts, and the bag of long bolts and aluminum spacers.
-You will also need a coupler and bearing for this assembly.
+Get a motor, the M5 nylock nuts from before, and the bag of long bolts (M5-50) and aluminum spacers from the orange bag.
+You will also need a coupler and bearing for this assembly, found in the green bag.
 Note that your coupler may be solid or jaw type, but they both work the same way (jaw type shown below).